zwliew/zwliew.com/README.md

 I too, will learn bit by bit.

 ## Platform compability
-The website currently uses modern features like ES6 modules, which may not be implemented by various platforms as of yet.
+The website currently uses modern features like ES6 modules and Web Components, which may not be implemented by various platforms as of yet.
 It is mainly tested on the latest version of Chrome.
 Backward compatibility will be introduced in the future.

 ## Changelog
 04 Nov 2018: Populate data on the about and project pages with JSON data\